tjvantoll/www.tjvantoll.com/_posts/2017-06-02-technical-writing-tips.md

 If you’re having trouble finding someone I will give you two tips:

-* 1) **Reach out to the people behind the technology you’re writing about**.
+* 1) **Try reaching out to the people behind the technology you’re writing about**.
 If your writing is helping people using a specific project or framework, there are almost certainly people in that project’s community that are willing to help you out.
+Try asking for feedback in that project’s forum, blog, chat, or wherever.
 * 2) **Write for sites that employ professional editors and copy editors**.
 Over my career I’ve written for Manning, MSDN, Smashing Magazine, and a few other sites, and each time I’ve learned something from the process.
 If you have interesting topics to write about, you’d be surprised how many publications would be willing to help you write a polished article for their audience.

 ## Tip #5: Have fun?